-Welcome to the only Insurance Return Checks review you’ll ever need to read because right here, right now you’re going to find out the answer to this very important question:
+Welcome to the only Insurance Return Checks review you’ll ever need to read because right here, right now I’m going to answer this very important question:

-Before we get into things here, let me just congratulate you on taking the time to do your research.
-A lot fewer people would fall for scams if they just did exactly what you’re doing now.
+Before we get into things, let me just congratulate you on taking the time to do your research.
+Fewer people would fall for scams if they did exactly what you’re doing now.

 And just so you know:

-I am not associated with Insurance Return Checks (A.K.A.
-IRCs) in any way.
+I am not associated with Insurance Return Checks in any way.

 Downright Dirty And Deceptive Sales Tactics

-You and I both know there is no end of scammy programs out there that promise you fast and easy cash on autopilot and, unfortunately, Insurance Return Checks is no different…
+You and I both know there’s no end of scammy programs out there promising fast and easy cash on autopilot and, unfortunately, Insurance Return Checks is one of them…

-The Insurance Return Checks sales page was created by Robert Baillieul and his copywriting friends at Lombardi Financial to try and hoodwink you into thinking there are checks floating out there in cyberspace with your name on it and all you have to do is sign up and cash in as they land in your mailbox each month.
+The Insurance Return Checks sales page was created by Robert Baillieul and his copywriting friends over at Lombardi Financial to try and hoodwink you into thinking there are checks floating in cyberspace with your name on them and all you have to do is sign up and cash in as they land in your mailbox each month.

 In the promo video they tell you thousands of Americans have been regularly collecting these “IRCs”, giving you example after example of people cashing in up to $37K a year: